 Does this mean I’m a painter?
 Maybe it just means I’m curious to understand myself, others, and the world around me.

 Predominantly, I feel like my development as a painter is just beginning.
 And that’s a bit strange to think about at this point in my life.
 On the other hand, I suspect the timing is just right, that I am exactly where I’m supposed to be.
 Even if I don’t really know where that is.

 Not everything can be understood with intellect.
 This is the reason for painting, and poetry, for making art of all types.
 And it’s probably the reason I’m driven to pick up a paintbrush, again and again.

 Below is a sample of the works I created during the painting workshop, in rough order of their making.
 Several were painted en plein air (as the tide schedule and my sun sensitivity allowed).
 Some were made from a photo made during the week.
 Others are an expression of my imagination.
 I’m accustomed to painting in a certain way and proud that I challenged myself to move out of my comfort zone, to experiment with different surfaces and possibilities.

 I hope you’ll enjoy the images.
 Moreover, I hope you’ll be inspired to make time in your life for whatever compels you, whether or not anyone else acknowledges that thing.
 You can create your own path.

 With gratitude to Pete Hocking, who helped create a safe space to paint, each in our own way.
-Exclusively self-taught, I haven’t really known how best to intersect with a teacher.
+Primarily self-taught, I haven’t really known how best to intersect with a teacher.
 As things happen, there were a number of synchronicities that pointed me to Pete’s workshop in Provincetown, MA.
 If you’re not familiar with his work, check him out here.
 His work is incredible.